Keezuu/GANdalf/README.md

 ## [ARCHITECTURE USED FOR BELOW RESULTS]
-Below results were achieved on conditional GAN (not DCGAN).
-## TODO:
-a) Try to make the dataset even smaller (~1000 images) and optimize the GAN to achieve more impactful results.

-b) Optimize the GAN to generate better images to achieve better results
+Below results were achieved on conditional GAN (not DCGAN) as a part of university project aiming at comparing accuracy obtained by feed-forward networks versus convolutional neural networks.
+The project was extended by trying to increase the limited MNIST dataset (number of test samples below) by generating new images with conditional Generative Adversarial Network.
+The network currently is being rebuild into conditional DCGAN as it is proven to provide better results for image generation.
+The dataset may later be swapped to more complex like CIFAR-10.
+The projects itself is kind of a sandbox for learning the mechanisms of Generative Adversarial Networks and the logic behind them.

 ## Purpose
 The purpose of this implementation is to generate a dataset similar to the MNIST